When to Perform CPR: 7 Key Situations You Should Know

 4. Electrocution

-Electrocution can disrupt the heart's electrical system, leading to cardiac arrest.
+Electrocution disrupts the heart's electrical system, leading to cardiac arrest.
 If someone is electrocuted and becomes unresponsive or loses consciousness, begin CPR immediately.
 It is important to ensure the safety of both the victim and the rescuer before administering CPR, especially in cases involving electrical hazards.

 5. Drowning

 Drowning is another situation where CPR should be administered promptly.
-When a person is submerged in water and unable to breathe, their oxygen levels rapidly decrease, which can lead to cardiac arrest.
+When a person is submerged in water and unable to breathe, their oxygen levels rapidly decrease, which leads to cardiac arrest.
 After pulling the victim out of the water, it is essential to start CPR if the victim is unresponsive and not breathing.
-CPR can help restore oxygen circulation to the body, increasing the chances of survival until advanced medical assistance arrives.
+CPR helps restore oxygen circulation to the body, increasing the chances of survival until advanced medical assistance arrives.

 Due to the conditions of near-drowning, the American Heart Association recommends that rescuers deliver two rescue breaths first and then begin the cycles of chest compressions and mouth-to-mouth breathing as directed in the CPR guidelines.
 Perform 30 chest compressions at 100-120 compressions per minute, about 2 inches deep, followed by two breaths.